phantomaton-ai/smarkup/README.md

 # smarkup

-The `smarkup` parser is a simple markup language for defining project-related directives, such as creating projects, writing files, and more.
+The `smarkup` parser is a simple markup language for defining custom directives.
 It is designed to be extensible and configurable, allowing users to define their own custom symbols and syntax.

 ## Usage